EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 ## Acknowledgement of Contributions

-Contributors will appear at the bottom of the Web page they contributed to.
+Contributors will appear at the bottom of every Web page they contributed to.
-For that to happen, they need to be added to [CONTRIBUTORS.yaml][contributors] and then listed in the metadata of the Markdown source file for the page.
+For that to happen, they need to be added to [CONTRIBUTORS.yaml][contributors] and then listed in the metadata of the Markdown source file for each of the pages they contributed to.

-If you are doing a contribution via a pull request, you can also include adding yourself to [CONTRIBUTORS.yaml][contributors] and the pages you changed.

-You do not have to contribute via GitHub to be included as a Contributor - any significant discussion or contributions via other methods
-(e.g. email, internal project documents used to collect information, etc.) are accepted too.
-In this case, email the [Editorial Board][contact] with your profile information that you are happy to share (e.g. email, GitHub account/handle or ORCID) and a short explanation of your contributions and you will be added to [CONTRIBUTORS.yaml][contributors] and appropriately acknowledged in relevant pages.
+Editorial Board Members will make sure that this is done at the time the contributions are merged into RSQKit.

+We request the following (optional) information from the Contributors: email, GitHub account/handle, ORCID, website, affiliation.

 ## Ownership of Content